Niruta5/CS310-pa01-summer2020/README.md

 //in PaintPolygons.java

 //sort the polygons from outside to inside
-//if two polygons are in the same level, sort by areas in ascending order
+//if two polygons are in the same level, sort by areas in descending order
-//(i.e., small to large)
+//(i.e., large to small)
 public void sortPolygons()
 ```